SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Adjusted the order of light blocks.
 - Now the same and connected strip light can have invisible face culled.
 - Adjusted the outline shape of large wall light and light tube to encompass the whole look.
-- Added thick stripped light; in former versions there were only stripp light tubes.
+- Added thick stripped lights; previous versions had only strip light tubes.
 - Added medium wall lights and light tubes.
 - Added column lights, column light tubes, light slabs, and light covers.
 - Tweaked the texture of three types of lights.